alecgorge/iguana2/README.md

 name | string
-identifier | string | potentially used by the `data_source` to look up data appropriately data_source | string | an identifier refering to one of the different data collection techniques (Phish, ArchiveSetlist, JustArchive, etc)
+identifier | string | potentially used by the `data_source` to look up data appropriately data_source | string | an identifier refering to one of the different data collection techniques (Phish, ArchiveSetlist, JustArchive, etc) musicbrainz_id | string | A useful identifier for integrating with a variety of services

 Relation Name | Type | Comments
 :---------- | :--- | :-------